hknutzen/Netspoc/technical.markdown

 {:toc}
 </div>

-## Preparing security zones and areas (`set_zone`)
+## Preparing zones and areas (`set_zone`)

-Netspoc combines networks connected by unmanaged routers in security zones.
+Netspoc combines networks connected by unmanaged routers in zones.
 These zones, containing networks and unmanaged routers as elements, are delimited by zone interfaces of managed or semi-manged routers.
 Every zone element is part of **at most/exactly?** one zone.
 Zone generation allows a faster traversal of the graph: As filtering takes place only at zone delimiting interfaces, zones can be traversed instead of single networks.

-{% include image.html src="./zone.png" description="Security zones contain networks and unmanaged routers." %}
+{% include image.html src="./zone.png" description="Zones contain networks and unmanaged routers." %}

 Areas, defined in Netspoc topology by the keyword `area`, span a certain part of the network topology, which is delimited by the areas